Skip to main content

 Default event source and sinks

-The default event source and sink used by the hydra-node is FileBased, which uses an append-only plain JSON file to persist events in a file name state.
-This single file is located in the hydra-node persistence directory, which is specified by the --persistence-dir command line option.
+The default event source and sink used by the hydra-node is SQLiteBased, which persists events in a SQLite database file named hydra.db.
+This file is located in the hydra-node persistence directory, which is specified by the --persistence-dir command line option.

 As explained in the consequences of ADR29, the API server of the hydra-node is also an event sink, which means that all events are sent to the API server and may be further submitted as ServerOutput to clients of the API server.
 See mkTimedServerOutputFromStateEvent for which events are mapped to server outputs.